 The result?
-More than 100,000 acres of former orchard lands across Central Washington contain varying levels of lead and arsenic contamination.
+More than 100,000 acres of former orchard lands across Central Washington still have lead and arsenic in the soil.

 Using old aerial photographs, we are able to show (in orange) the locations of historical orchards in five counties – Benton, Chelan, Douglas, Klickitat, Okanogan, and Yakima.
 These five counties had the largest amount of orchards, meaning they likely used lead arsenate.